 An ONVIF media profile consists of a set of configurations that you can use to change media stream settings.
+You can create new profiles with your own set of configurations or use preconfigured profiles for a quick setup.

 Add media profile: Click to add a new ONVIF media profile.